rogyw/ufend-p8-neighourhood-map/README.md

 **Adding an event into your personal Google calendar** is as easy as a click of a button!

 This repository contains Roger Woodroofe's completed Map Neighbourhood project for the Udacity Front End Web Developer Nanodegree.
-More information on the project requirements are available at: [Udacity Front End Web Developer Nananodegree overview](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001#).
+More information on the project requirements are available at: [Udacity Front End Web Developer Nanodegree overview](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001#).

 ### About Orienteering